-For the safety of Company's employees and customers, services are provided remotely, except the branch located at the premises of JSC Celu satiksmes drošības direkcija in Riga, where services are available upon prior appointment.
-The sale of cars is ensured at the points of sale and in cooperation with partners.
-The Company has taken all mandatory and recommended safety measures and ensured that its staff can work from home remotely.
+During the year there were periods when customers were serviced only remotly, except the branch located at the premises of JSC Celu satiksmes drošības direkcija (JSC Road Safety directorate) in Riga, where services were available upon prior appointment.
+The sales of cars were ensured at the points of sale and in cooperation with partners.
+Curently restrictions are cancelled and customers are serviced both in presence withouth prior appointments and remotely.
+The Company has taken all mandatory and recommended safety measures and ensured that its staff can work from home when necessary.